MicrosoftDocs/quantum-docs/articles/provider-toshiba.md

 >
 > For more information, see the [Input Parameters](#input-parameters) section.

-SQBM+ computation service executes a group of runs in parallel, given the initial values of combinatorial variables using random numbers for each run, while each run produces a nearly optimal solution.
+The SQBM+ computation service executes a group of runs in parallel, given the initial values of combinatorial variables using random numbers for each run, while each run produces a nearly optimal solution.

 This means inside SQBM+ computation service, a computation request produces `number of loops in a request` $\times$ `number of runs in a loop` optimal solutions in total.